 There’s something familiar about the wild.

-In Gunnison, where I grew up, there are more fields than parking lots.
+In my hometown, there are more fields than parking lots.
 Cows outnumber people, grazing along highways and wandering through mountain roads.
 You can get lost in the stars almost every night, if you remember to look up.

 When I moved to the city for college, I found it difficult to truly find a place where I could escape.
 It felt impossible, with herds of people finding their place in an urban, very concrete, habitat.

 That is, until I found the Denver Botanic Gardens.
 It happened poetically—literally—since I won a haiku competition in my creative writing class.
 My professor, the brilliant poet Eliot K. Wilson, handed over two tickets to the Gardens as a prize.

 During my initial visit, the Gardens had a Chihuly exhibit.
 They became a whimsical playground for this world-famous glass sculptor, and blew me away.
 I spent hours wandering through the different courtyards with my parents, jotting down notes and feeling ready to create, admiring the colorful stimulation.